jakmeier/Lagrange/_posts/en/2020-10-03-Rust_on_the_Web.md

 <!-- But to make a point about the fundamentally different approach of JavaScript compared to Rust, I have to write a little bit about the fundamental design elements of JavaScript as the main programming language for browsers. -->

 When browsers have first been created, people were very excited.
-Text and images could be places and styled with dozens of possibilities.
+Text and images could be placed and styled with dozens of possibilities.
 It is a second Gutenberg Revolution, everyone gets access to an infinite amount of information that was previously unreachable.
 What a great achievement!

 Then, those elements became interactive with the addition of a scripting language that can run directly in the browser and modify what is displayed.